Ovikx/power-regression/README.md

-I thought the concept of using logarithms to transform power relationships into linear relationships was pretty cool, so I decided to make my own power regression calculator.
+I thought the concept of using logarithms to transform power relationships into linear relationships was pretty cool, so I decided to make my own power regression calculator from scratch (sort of).
 Thanks, AP Stats.
+Currently works for y = ax^b, not y = ax^b + c where c != 0